Translink (Queensland)

-Translink is the public transit agency for Queensland, and is part of the Department of Transport and Main Roads.
-Translink was first introduced by the Queensland Government in June 2003 to orchestrate bus, ferry, rail and light rail services.
-They works with Brisbane Airtrain, Transport for Brisbane, RiverCity Ferries, Queensland Rail and other operators to provide services.
-Translink operates an integrated ticketing system across Queensland and the go card system to allow the use of one ticket on multiple services in South-East Queensland.
+Translink is the public transport agency in the state of Queensland, Australia, and a division of the Department of Transport and Main Roads.
+Translink was first established by the Queensland Government in June 2003 to coordinate train, bus, ferry and tram services.
+Translink works with Brisbane Airtrain, Transport for Brisbane, RiverCity Ferries, Queensland Rail and other operators to provide services.
+Translink operates an integrated ticketing system across Queensland to allow the use of one ticket on multiple services.